jafbath/blackjack/README.md

 maybe make it text based and then float the images in..

 aces are going to be interesting

-for loop to do the hand selection for the player and dealer

 else if statements to determine what message shows up when the card values are determined. use value variables determine modul messages